DivyaSwamy/GettingandCleaningData/README.md

  I convert the final matrix into a data table, and give the activity column descriptive labels.

- Finally write.table() is used to create the final tidy  .txt file: FinalTidyDataSet.txt
+ Finally write.table() is used to create the final tidy .txt file: "FinalTidyDataSet.txt"